vamoirid/ECU-Racing-2019-dSPACE-R2017a/README.md

 ## System Overview

-The vehicle uses the **dSPACE MicroAutoBox II** as the **Main ECU** which controls the overall behavior of the vehicle.
+The vehicle uses the **dSPACE MicroAutoBox II** as the **Main ECU** which controls its overall behavior.
 There are several other **general purpose ECUs** inside the vehicle such as in the Dashboard, Battery Management System Master, Motor Controllers & Auxiliary ones.
 All of them communicate directly with the **Main ECU** via CAN protocol and they **never** communicate between one another.

 <img src="https://github.com/vamoirid/Battery-Management-System-LTC6811-STM32/blob/master/images/thetis.JPG">